ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 ---

-Most people say 1st, because it feels as if you are now better than the 2nd place person, so you might be 1st.
-But think about it for a moment and you will realise you are 2nd for all sorts of reasons:
+Most people say First, because it feels as if you are now better than the Second place person, so you might be First.
+But think about it for a moment and you will realise you are Second for all sorts of reasons:
-* If you overtook 2nd then you must have been in 3rd place, and moving up one place means you are now second.
+* If you overtook Second then you must have been in Third place, and moving up one place means you are now Second.
-* You are now better than the 2nd place person, that person has slipped back to 3rd place, so you are now the 2nd place person.
+* You are now better than the Second place person, that person has slipped back to Third place, so you are now the Second place person.
-* The only way to be 1st is to overtake the 1st place person, and you have not done that yet, so you can’t be in 1st place.
+* The only way to be First is to overtake the First place person, and you have not done that yet, so you can’t be in First place.

 :::

 ## 5. Decoding Caesar

-Last week, we discussed how you can encode a message by turning it into a number according to the alphabet-number list below, adding a number and then turning the new number back into a letter.
+Last week, we discovered how you can encode a message by turning it into a number according to the alphabet-number list below, adding a number and then turning the new number back into a letter.

 | A | B | C | D | E | F | G | H | I | J | K | L | M |
 | 00 | 01 | 02 | 03 | 04 | 05 | 06 | 07 | 08 | 09 | 10 | 11 | 12 |